HandBoy/events/README.md

 ## TODO LIST
-- [ ] Appllications can send events for the same session.
+- [x] Appllications can send events for the same session.
-- [ ] Different types of Events (identified by category + name) can have different validations for their payloads.
+- [x] Different types of Events (identified by category + name) can have different validations for their payloads.
 - [ ] Improve the view to use async function to save a event this way releasing the request.
 - [ ] Add Swagger.
 - [ ] Add docker for django application.
+- [x] Add coverage.